5 Proven Ways to Get the Most Out of Practice Testing

 - Increase the number of low-stakes quizzes on material students need to retain.

-- Incorporate more formative assessment questions into lectures.
+- Incorporate more formative assessment questions into ongoing instruction.

 - Increase wait time after asking the class a practice question.
 Instead of calling on the first student as soon as their hand is raised, wait long enough to allow all students to process the questions and come up with a response so that all gain the cognitive benefit of the retrieval practice.